SilasMarvin/wasmind/book/src/user-guide/configuration.md

 "esc" = "InterruptAgent"
 ```

-> **Note**: For detailed TUI configuration options, see the [wasmind_cli documentation](../../crates/wasmind_cli/README.md).
+> **Note**: For detailed TUI configuration options, see the <a href="https://github.com/SilasMarvin/wasmind/tree/main/crates/wasmind_cli" target="_blank">wasmind_cli documentation</a>.
 Remember that you can also build your own interfaces using the core Wasmind library.

 ## Validation and Debugging